preparing, yesterday

 it will get browner as it dries, and I've seen some tannic yellows get darker with time.
 I'll show you what happens.

-this is all very exciting, the bath still looks strong, I will try for some greys and blacks with rusty metalthis is the acropolis in dust from Africa.
+this is the acropolis in dust from Africa.
 The south wind is the reason winter bypassed us this year. we'll see

 I sowed Isatis tinctoria, woad,yesterday, seeds, in the old vegetable plot.
 It rained lightly in the evening- how's that for a good omen?